mjorod/textram/README.md

 textram
 =======

-Textram a DSL for the development and management of RAM models (RAM models are defined in http://www.cs.mcgill.ca/~joerg/SEL/RAM.html)
+Textram is a DSL for the development and management of RAM models (RAM models are defined in http://www.cs.mcgill.ca/~joerg/SEL/RAM.html)